-For one thing, it means that you get to enjoy the benefits that come with owning your own store – branding, detailed reporting, listing customization – plus the benefits of exposure that all of these other online platforms can provide.
+For one thing, these BigCommerce integrations mean that you get to enjoy the benefits that come with owning your own store – branding, detailed reporting, listing customization – plus the benefits of exposure that all of these other online platforms can provide.

 It also means you can manage all of your product listings in one place, using BigCommerce's data reporting tools to see everything that's going on at a glance.
 This includes your overall store performance, your conversion rates, and total sales – all in a centralized dashboard!

-There’s no better way to get to know a software tool that to see it in action for yourself.
-So, let’s see what BigCommerce is all about.
+There's no better way to get to know a software tool than to see it in action for yourself.
+So, let's see what BigCommerce is all about.

-To get going with BigCommerce, we’ll go to their website!
+To get going with BigCommerce, let's go to their website!

 Notice right off the bat that BigCommerce's site features two tabs at the top of the home page: Enterprise and Essentials.